makerdao/sai/README.md

-`sai` is a simple, single collateral, stable coin that is dependent on a trusted oracle and has a kill-switch.
+`sai` is a simple single-collateral stablecoin that is dependent on a trusted oracle and has a kill-switch.

 There are three tokens in the system:

-- `gem`: collateral, e.g. ETH
+- `gem`: externally valuable token e.g. ETH
-- `sai`: the stablecoin
+- `skr`: a claim to locked `gem`s
-- `skr`: a claim to locked collateral
+- `sai`: the stablecoin, a variable claim on some quantity of `gem`s

 Collateral holders deposit their collateral using `join` and receive `skr` tokens proportional to their deposit. `skr` can be redeemed for